Visual enhancement and 3D representation for underwater scenes: a review: Underwater Visual Enhancement

 \subsubsection{Mamba-based Methods}

-Recently, state space models, known as `Mamba,' have emerged as a linear alternative to Transformers \citep{Gu2024Mamba}.
-These models maintain linear complexity in attention modeling and are reported to match or exceed the performance of traditional Transformers while using fewer computational resources and less memory.
+{ Recently, state space models, known as `Mamba,' have emerged as a linear alternative to Transformers \citep{Gu2024Mamba}.
+Their relevance to underwater enhancement is not merely architectural novelty: they offer a practical way to capture long-range dependencies caused by spatially varying attenuation and illumination while avoiding the quadratic memory growth of full attention.
+This efficiency is potentially valuable for field systems that must process high-resolution frames under limited onboard memory.
 The Mamba blocks assembled in a UNet-like architecture were first introduced by \citet{ruan2024vm}.
 MUIR \citep{Chen:MUIR:2024} incorporates depth estimation into the framework.
 UWMamba \citep{Guan:WaterMamba:2024} combines visual state space to capture long-range global features and convolution to capture local, detailed features.
 PixMamba \citep{Lin_2024_ACCV} improves the clarity and sharpness of fine details by merging two branches: pixel-level and patch-level, both based on Mamba architectures.
-BEM~\cite{huang2025bayesian} models the one-to-many mapping relations between input and targets by integrating vision Mamba into Bayesian Neural networks.
+BEM~\citep{huang2026bayesian} models the one-to-many mapping relations between input and targets by integrating vision Mamba into Bayesian neural networks.
+Relative to heavier transformers, these models offer a more attractive compromise between context modelling and efficiency, although most current implementations still target high-quality offline enhancement rather than tightly power-bounded AUV or ROV deployment. }

+{ Among global-context UIE families, compact Mamba variants are therefore one of the more plausible candidates for near-online robotic preprocessing.
+Even so, the current literature still reports them mainly in high-quality offline settings, and clearer platform-level reporting will be needed before practitioners can judge whether a given model is realistic for embedded underwater deployment. }